COMP

 The Wall Street Split

 Analyst opinion is scattered in a way that reflects genuine uncertainty.
 JPMorgan initiated coverage with a $14 target.
 Morgan Stanley raised to $11.
-Barclays, Wells Fargo, BTIG, and Goldman Sachs all made bearish adjustments.
-The consensus landed at $13.25, but consensus built from a wide spread is less informative than one built from agreement.
-A $14 bull and an $8 bear aren't reaching the same conclusion; they're having different arguments about whether Compass can translate top-line scale into durable profitability.
+Barclays, Wells Fargo, BTIG, and Goldman Sachs all cut their estimates.
+The consensus landed at $13.25, but a consensus built from a wide spread is weaker than one built from agreement.
+A $14 bull and an $8 bear aren't reaching the same conclusion.
+They're having different arguments about whether Compass can turn top-line scale into durable profitability.

 What to Watch on May 5

 Three things matter when Compass reports.
-First, revenue relative to the $2.55B to $2.75B guide, and whether management raises or narrows guidance for the full year.
+First, revenue relative to the $2.55B to $2.75B guide — and whether management raises or narrows full-year guidance.
 Second, gross margin trajectory.
 At 12.2% trailing, every basis point of improvement matters more than another billion of revenue.
-Third, and most immediately, what that April 17 material agreement actually contains.
+Third, and most pressing: what that April 17 material agreement actually contains.
 The 8-K filing should see its full exhibit details emerge around or shortly after the earnings call.
-If it's a strategic deal that expands Compass's competitive position, the 69% gap to consensus targets starts to look like an entry point.
-If it's a financing arrangement tied to cash needs, the narrative shifts.
-The filing is the unknown; May 5 is the deadline.
+If it's a strategic deal that expands Compass's competitive position, the 69% discount to consensus targets starts to look like an entry point.
+If it's a financing arrangement tied to cash needs, the story changes.
+The filing is the unknown.
+May 5 is the deadline.

 Run the free Compass, Inc. deep-dive →